Bible Study, faith

 Please share with others!

 Do you love God?
-Jesus asked His disciples this same question.
-He wanted His disciple to know that to love and follow God is NOT easy.
-It involves forgiving the very people that hurt you, loving others when you are in pain, and trusting God when everything is falling apart.
+Jesus asked his disciples this same question.
+He wanted his disciples to know that loving and following God is not easy.
+It involves forgiving the very people who hurt you, loving others when you are in pain, and trusting God when everything is falling apart.

 Paul understood this truth.
-He followed Jesus Christ’s example to the death.
-He understood the power of forgiveness, Holy purity, love, the Holy Spirit, and what Jesus did at the cross.
-Paul also preached these truths to people hoping that it would set them free from the need to sin.
+He followed Jesus Christ’s example to death.
+He understood the power of forgiveness, holiness, love, the Holy Spirit, and what Jesus did at the cross.
+Paul also preached these truths to people, hoping that it would set them free from the need to sin.

 Related Article: Dying To Self: 4 Tips To Crucify the Flesh!